 Wrapping up

 So there you have it - everything you need to know to get started with live streaming!
-It can be a daunting experience putting yourself in front of crowds of online strangers, but learning how to live stream is a skill that will propel you to new levels in the digital world.
+It can be a daunting experience putting yourself in front of crowds of online strangers, but learning the best way to live stream for you is a skill that will propel you to new levels in the digital world.
 And as with anything, practice makes perfect!

 It's a good idea to follow up with your audience once your live stream has ended to thank them for their time and support, and to remind them to connect and engage with you on your social media platforms.